-The SAP HANA Cloud Connector is the endpoint of the SAP HANA Cloud Platform Connectivity Service in the customer On-Premise landscape.
-The cloud side is upgraded more often than the SAP HANA Cloud Connector in general and specific customer installations in particular.
+The SAP Cloud Connector is the endpoint of SAP Cloud Platform Connectivity in the customer On-Premise landscape.
+The cloud side is upgraded more often than the SAP Cloud Connector in general and specific customer installations in particular.
 Therefore you might wonder how long you can run a specific version of the Cloud Connector without having to expect compatibility issues with the cloud side or what distinguishes a specific version from its predecessor.

 Semantics of Cloud Connector versions

 The SAP Cloud Connector typically has a version that looks like 2.x.y – very seldom 2.x.y.z, for example 2.6.0

 - Version change from 2.x.y to 2.(x+1).0: (e.g. 2.5.2 to 2.6.0) – a feature release

 Such a version will contain new features compared to the previous version that will allow you to extend the scenarios in which you can use the Cloud Connector.
 Furthermore, configuration options might have been simplified.

 - Version change from 2.x.y to 2.x.(y+1): (e.g. 2.6.0 to 2.6.1) – a patch release

 Such a version will contain only patches and no new feature.
 Known bugs have been fixed.